 57 San Francisco Street, Centro, San Miguel de Allende, Guanajuato, Mexico

-The newest luxury hotel in the center of Mexico's prettiest colonial city is a sight to be seen, with a view that will blow you away.
+Rising above the center of Mexico's prettiest colonial city, El Palomar Hotel is a sight to be seen, with a view that will blow you away.

-Up until a year and a half ago, the Palomar was just another colonial–style apartment building in the center of San Miguel de Allende, Mexico.
+Up until its transformation into a luxury boutique hotel, the Palomar was just another colonial–style apartment building in the center of San Miguel de Allende, Mexico.
 Unbeknownst to many, its ten crumbling apartments had some of the best views of the central plaza and downtown San Miguel in the city.
-Sitting on a slight hill at the top of San Francisco Street, across from an tiny, ancient chapel, the building sat for years awaiting the facelift that it recently received thanks to Alvaro Zubeldia, owner of San Miguel's El Meson hotel and El Correo restaurant.
+Sitting on a slight hill at the top of San Francisco Street, across from a tiny, ancient chapel, the building sat for years awaiting the facelift that it received thanks to Alvaro Zubeldia, owner of San Miguel's El Meson hotel and El Correo restaurant.

 This new boutique hotel, opened in mid–2013, betrays little of its glory from the outside.
 A plain square edifice with an open–air courtyard in the middle and a tiny parking lot, the hotel has that distinctive Mexican–hacienda appeal, but its rooms and new rooftop bar and lounge have converted it from ordinary to decadent.